 A study by Harvard Medical school conducted an 11-week experiment with youths, with a control group completing 11 weeks of standard school physical activity classes, while another group completed an 11-week yoga program.
 The results were astounding.
 The yoga was based on Kripalu yoga (a style of Hatha), with students participating in a range of physical yoga postures together with breathing exercises, meditation as well as learning relaxation techniques.
 Independent evaluation showed significant improvement in the areas of anger control and fatigue/inertia.
 They also measured patterns of behaviours in the teens in the program and showed that while those in the control group (phys ed) had patterns of behaviours that worsened over the study, those in the yoga group either improved or remained the same.
 (See resource 1)

 There are a number of case studies that show the remarkable obvious benefits of yoga in school situations with children.
 More specifically a number of experiments have shown the immediate effects that yoga can have on anxiety disorders.
-There are also a small number of randomised control trials which support the results of these case studies which we have listed in resources.
-If you are a teacher looking to implement yoga in your classrooms or schools, then these studies will give you the fact basis you need to show the benefits you can expect in your classroom or school.
+There are also a small number of randomised control trials that support the results of these case studies which we have listed in resources.
+If you are a teacher looking to implement yoga in your classrooms or schools, then these studies will give you the factual basis you need to show the benefits you can expect in your classroom or school.

 The 2011 University of Michigan paper reference in resources linked to studies showing a number of benefits including: